Esri/lerc/OtherLanguages/js/README.md

 // use options
 const pixelBlock = Lerc.decode(arrayBuffer, {
   inputOffset: 10, // start from the 10th byte (default is 0)
-  pixelType: "U8", // only needed for lerc1 (default is F32)
   returnPixelInterleavedDims: true // only applicable to n-dim lerc2 blobs (default is false) });
 ```